Society Burning: History

-Daveoramma (born Dave Mansfield) began recording music in 1991 under the name "Watchmen" with one other person while at New Mexico State University in Las Cruces, NM.
-As an instructor of recording arts at the university, Mansfield had unfettered access to the university's 16-track recording studio where he met Boom chr Paige (born Boom Fernandez) who was recording for a band called Your Mother.
+Daveoramma (born Dave Mansfield) began recording music in 1991 under the name Watchmen with one other person while at New Mexico State University in Las Cruces, NM.
+As an instructor of recording arts at the university, Mansfield had unfettered access to the university's 16-track recording studio, where he met Boom chr Paige (born Boom Fernandez), who was recording for a band called Your Mother.
 Boom provided guitar work and other musical support during the production of Watchmen's first release, Is God in Showbusiness Too?.

 After completing work on the Showbusiness cassette, Chase of If It Moves... records (later Cargo/Re-constriction records) found out about the band via a New Mexico college radio station.
-Soon after, Chase include their track, "Merciful Release," on the compilation Cyberflesh Conspiracy.
+Soon after, Chase include their track "Merciful Release" on the compilation Cyberflesh Conspiracy.

 After the other member of Watchmen left, Dave asked Boom to officially join the band.
 The duo released a second self-produced work, Plague, in January 1992, gaining further attention from Chase, as well as from German label Kugelblitz.
-Both labels released compilations featuring the band, but the band decided to change its name upon discovering at least two other bands vying to use the name "Watchmen".
-The resulting name change to 'Society Burning' (ripped from a quote from a Denver, Colorado newscast) was chosen in time for both record labels to use the name on separate compilation appearances.
+Both labels released compilations featuring the band, but the band changed its name upon discovering at least two other bands vying to use the name Watchmen.
+The resulting name change to Society Burning (ripped from a quote from a Denver, Colorado newscast) was chosen in time for both record labels to use the name on separate compilation appearances.

 During this time the band relocated to Denver, Colorado, where they met and enlisted, for a time, Michael Smith of Fiction 8 for assistance with keyboards on-stage.
 The move to Denver turned out to be difficult financially, and the duo found that they spent more time working to make ends meet than creating, a situation which contributed a turn towards writing "really mean music".

-In 1993, the band met Steven Seibold of Hate Dept., who would go one to produce/re-engineer the song "Human Waste" for the Re-Constriction compilation Thugs 'n' Kisses.
+In 1993, the band met Steven Seibold of Hate Dept., who would go on to produce/re-engineer the song "Human Waste" for the Re-Constriction compilation Thugs 'n' Kisses.
 This would be the beginning of an odd precedent set by Re-Con and the band for 'premixing', or releasing the remixed material before releasing the original versions of their work.

-In the first years of the 1990s the band utilized emerging technologies alongside their music, from promotion via Usenet and via internet as early as 1991, to being one of the first bands with a website as the World Wide Web emerged in 1994.
+In the first years of the 1990s, the band utilized emerging technologies alongside their music, from promotion via Usenet and via internet as early as 1991, to being one of the first bands with a website as the World Wide Web emerged in 1994.
 In 1993, before the Web, Boom programmed and distributed 3.5" floppy discs containing multimedia samples of the band's work in packages they called "noise letters."
 The band's multimedia expressions continued beyond the nineties with Dave's own company, Prescient Thought Productions.